Prospects for Exploring Non-Standard Neutrino Properties with Argon-Based CEvNS Experiments: CEvNS Cross Section and Form Factors

 Where $T$ is the nuclear recoil energy, \(G_F\) is the Fermi coupling constant, and \(Q_W\) is the weak nuclear charge at the tree-level given by,

 with \(N,Z\) the number of neutrons and protons, and \(\theta_W\) the weak mixing angle.
-In the $\overline{\mathrm{MS}}$ scheme, the low-momentum-transfer value is \(\sin^2\theta_W = 0.23857\) \cite{ParticleDataGroup:2024cfk}.
-The weak nuclear form factor (\(F_{\rm Weak}\)) characterizes the interaction with the nuclear vertex.
-Several parameterizations of the form factor have been proposed in the literature.
+In the $\overline{\mathrm{MS}}$ scheme, the low-momentum-transfer value is \(\sin^2\theta_W = 0.23873\) \cite{ParticleDataGroup:2024cfk}.
+The weak form factor, $F_W(Q^2)$, encapsulates all aspects of the nuclear dynamics in this elastic scattering.
+Several models of the form factor have been proposed in the literature.
 The Helm \cite{Helm:1956zz} and Klein-Nystrand \cite{Klein:1999} form factors are most commonly used because of their analytic simplicity and reasonable agreement with experimental data.
 More microscopic nuclear theory approaches, such as Hartree--Fock (HF) \cite{VanDessel:2020epd}, relativistic mean-field (RMF) \cite{Yang:2019pbx}, ab initio next-to-next-to-leading order (NNLO) \cite{Payne:2019wvy}, and chiral Effective Field Theory-Shell Model (EFT-SM)\cite{Hoferichter:2020osn} descriptions are available in the literature.
 In this work, we adopt the Helm form factor as our baseline, defined as the convolution of uniform spherical density of radius \(R\) with a Gaussian surface of width $s$: